ivy-llc/ivy/docs/partial_source/deep_dive/8_inplace_updates.rst

 All Ivy functions which return a single array should support inplace updates.
 The type hint of the :code:`out` argument is :code:`Optional[ivy.Array]`.
 However, as discussed above, the function is *nestable*, meaning :code:`ivy.Container` instances are also supported.
-This is ommitted from the type hint, as explained in the :ref:`Function Arguments` section.
+This is omitted from the type hint, as explained in the :ref:`Function Arguments` section.

 When the :code:`out` argument is unspecified, then the return is simply provided in a newly created :code:`ivy.Array` or :code:`ivy.Container`.
 However, when :code:`out` is specified, then the return is provided as an inplace update of the :code:`out` argument provided.
 This can for example be the same as the input to the function, resulting in a simple inplace update of the input.

-In the case of :code:`ivy.Array` return types, the :code:`out` argument is predominatly handled in `_function_w_arrays_n_out_handled`_, which as discussed in the :ref:`Arrays` section, is also responsible for converting :code:`ivy.Array` instances to :code:`ivy.NativeArray` instances before calling the backend function, and then back to :code:`ivy.Array` instances again for returning.
+In the case of :code:`ivy.Array` return types, the :code:`out` argument is predominantly handled in `_function_w_arrays_n_out_handled`_, which as discussed in the :ref:`Arrays` section, is also responsible for converting :code:`ivy.Array` instances to :code:`ivy.NativeArray` instances before calling the backend function, and then back to :code:`ivy.Array` instances again for returning.